MengLinMaker/Midi-Virtual-Piano/README.md

 * Time spent on app compared to competitors

 ## Research
+By identifying the strengths and weaknesses of existing apps, we can determine which features can enhance the user experience.
+One area that was lacking was 3D piano visualisations and very nice looking backgrounds.
+Most are designed to have pure utility in mind with midi visualisation.

  Competition                                    | Pros                                          | Cons                                                   |
 | :-------------------------------------------- |:----------------------------------------------| :------------------------------------------------------|
 | [PianoVFX](https://piano-vfx.com/)            | Quality renders.
 Basic video editing features.| [Buggy to some users (crashes)](https://www.reddit.com/r/piano/comments/fsqyte/i_made_a_piano_visualizer_free_to_download/).
 Clunky navigation.
 No Mac and Linux version.             |